dannypsnl/dannypsnl.github.io/posts/2018-07-04-magic-in-redux-go-2.1.md

 }
 ```

-Now, we believing `getReducerName` work correctly first, and mention it later.
+Now, we're believing `getReducerName` work correctly first, and mention it later.
 As your expected, `With` just set up the payload.

 ```go
 // package rematch